Pascal-So/aris-groundstation/record_stream_format.md

 Fields that are not part of the type specification but are still present in the data should be ignored by the receiving software, and may either be dropped or stored anyway.

-'flight': Data sent down from a rocket during a flight.
-Includes:
+* 'flight': Data sent down from a rocket during a flight.
+Includes: tbd.
-* tbd.

-'freeform': This type makes no statement about the fields included in the reccord.
+* 'freeform': This type makes no statement about the fields included in the reccord.
 The receiving software should accept all fields contained in the data.
 When choosing this type, please consider that the visualization software might not be able to handle some of the fields, or won't know what components (map/3d view/graphs) to display.

-'windtunnel': tbd
+* 'windtunnel': tbd.

-'static firing test': tbd
+* 'static firing test': tbd.

-'simulation': tbd
+* 'simulation': tbd.

-#### 'name'
+#### 'header'->'name'

 string, required.